mamcer/isofinder/README.md

 # IsoFinder

-An ASP NET MVC and two Winforms applications from 2015
+An ASP .NET MVC and two Winforms applications from 2015

 In `original` branch you will find the original source code for this application.
 In `master` an upgraded, refactored version.